benmvp/slides/2017/reactrally/fiber.md

 <!-- .element: class="large" -->

 NOTES:
+-  `renderToString` is used server-side to render HTML markup to return in response body
+- Server-side rendering is good for user performance & SEO
-- React tries it's best to do the proper correlation
+- React tries it's best to do the proper correlation & attach handlers
 - Use `ReactDOM.hydrate()` instead of usual `ReactDOM.render()` on the client
 - Deprecate in React 16, will be removed in React 17